 This version of CDROM replaces the version used in previous NetWare® releases.
-(The previous version of CDROM is now named CDINST.NLM and should only be used for NetWare 5 installation.)
+(The previous version of CDROM is now named CDINST.NLM and should be used only for NetWare 5 installation.)

-The NetWare 5 version of CDROM is a simple NetWare module that loads the following:
+The NetWare 6 version of CDROM is a simple NetWare module that loads the following: